-- 2. Each article must be labeled as to owner and class. - 3.
-Please describe your exhibit including dimensions in the online pre-entry form.
-Floor space will be provided for large exhibits.
-Please be sure to give accurate dimensions in your pre-entry to ensure we will have secured a space for the exhibit. - 4.
-Only one entry per class. - 5.
+- 1. Read GENERAL RULES. - 2.
+Each article must be labeled as to owner and class. - 3.
+Only one entry per class. - 4.
 A summary including plans, explanation of how the items was made or refinished, and how it fits into the color and design of the room.
 Summary could also include project inspiration, challenges, who helped you, and any other information that could be helpful to the judge.
-Summary should be in a plastic protective sleeve and attached to exhibit. - 6.
-Projects with missing or insufficient summary will be lowered one ribbon placing (i.e. a blue ribbon exhibit will receive a red ribbon). - 7.
+Summary should be in a plastic protective sleeve and attached to exhibit. - 5.
+Projects with missing or insufficient summary will be lowered one ribbon placing (i.e. a blue ribbon exhibit will receive a red ribbon). - 6.
 Exhibits should be of high quality (as compared to quick, simple crafts), suitable for use in the home several months throughout the year.
-Holiday-specific items are discouraged. - 8.
-Must be enrolled in home environment project to exhibit. - 9.
-Sign up for conference judging time on the Sunday before the fair (see fair schedule). - 10.
-All items must be entered Monday prior to the fair during the designated times. - 11.
-If items are not checked in during the designated times, 4-H members have not signed up for a judging time during the appropriate timeframe, will result in the loss of one ribbon placing for exhibits. - 12.
-Judging will be held on Wednesday at 10:00 a.m.
+Holiday-specific items are discouraged. - 7.
+Must be enrolled in home environment project to exhibit. - 8.
+Judging will take place 1 p.m., Tuesday of fair.
+Exhibitors are encouraged to be present for judging.